selfishprimate/gerillass/README.md

 # Gerillass

-_The best Sass tool set ever for guerrilla type of CSS authors._
+_Meet the best Sass toolset for the guerrilla type of CSS authors._

 ## What is Gerillass?